chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 [Joint CMU-Pitt PhD Program in Molecular Biophysics & Structural Biology](http://www.mbsb.pitt.edu/index.php/apply-here)<br>

 ## Undergraduates
 To be considered for a research position in the Chong lab, you must be willing to commit to at least one year of research (10-12 hrs/week during the academic year and full-time during the summer).
-Undergraduates majoring in chemistry, biology, physics, math, computer science, and related fields are encouraged to apply before January of their junior year.
+Undergraduates majoring in chemistry, biology, physics, math, computer science, and related fields are encouraged to apply *before January of their junior year*.
 Interested applicants should email a one-page resume along with contact information for two references to ltchong AT pitt DOT edu.

 ## Virtual Tour of the Chong Lab
 Video created in 2020.